tokay-lang/tokay-lang.github.io/README.md

-# docs/
+# Tokay Site

-The docs folder contains the full documentation of the Tokay programming language.
+The repository contains the landing website and documentation for the [Tokay programming language](https://tokay.dev).

 ## Origin